cshoben/cs201-resources/installingSoftware.md

 # Installing Software for CompSci 201

-You will need Java, IntelliJ IDEA and Git to complete work in Compsci 201.
+You will need Java, VS Code, and Git to complete work in Compsci 201.
 Installation of these is described below.
 The software runs on Mac and Windows machines.

 ## Installing Java and JShell